 I love to teach math.
 Its varied techniques and real-world applications allow me to offer creative simulations that actively engage my students.
 Math is about numbers, but it can also be drawn, manipulated, interpreted, measured, and constructed.

-Wixie, and Pixie, come chock full of ready-made activities, templates, and clip art images to help you save time and target standards.
-The ideas I share below can be found in the Activities and on the Trading Post.
-Explore the Math Activities and search the Trading Post for “Math” and you’ll see projects created by classroom teachers.
+Wixie comes chock full of ready-made activities, templates, and clip art images to help you save time and target standards.
+The ideas I share below can be found in the Templates folder.
 Of course, you and your students can create your own lessons to focus on the standards particular to your grade level.

-In addition to existing activities and stickers, you can import photographs to demonstrate math concepts occurring in the real world.
+You can use tools like Wixie to import photographs to demonstrate math concepts occurring in the real world.
 Students can take photos of their classroom, school, and community, and use the paint tools to draw directly on the photos to highlight angles, patterns, numbers, and more.

 From counting to division, the tools and activities can be used to help students recognize the patterns and functions of numbers.
 Students can use the paint tools to draw representations of numbers, including place value, factors, fact families, and rounding.
 Students can use Math clip art including dominoes, dice, money, base-ten blocks, and (of course) numbers to explore number concepts.
 For example, using the hundreds charts, the 0-30 charts, and the paint bucket, students can visualize number patterns and concepts of place value, greater than and less than, factors, multiples, and skip counting.